What to do if your mortgage lender starts court action

 You should return it to the court within 14 days.

-If you can't complete the form or get help with it, court guidance says you could send a short statement to the court instead.
+If you cannot complete the form or get help with it, court guidance says you could send a short statement to the court instead.

 Notice of possession hearing

-Let the court know in advance if you can't, for example, if you’re self isolating.
+Let the court know in advance if you cannot attend.
 You may be able to join the hearing by phone or video.

 You can get legal help from a duty adviser on the day of the hearing.
 The notice of possession will tell you how to do this.